ninabarzh/broomstick/content/posts/The-art-of-selling-you-crap.md

 ### The final irony

 Even "eco-friendly" innovations aren’t safe.
-Lead-free solder sounds virtuous, until you realise it grows "tin whiskers"—tiny conductive hairs that deliberately short-circuit your devices over time.
+Lead-free solder sounds virtuous, until you realise it grows "tin whiskers", tiny conductive hairs that deliberately short-circuit your devices over time.
 Nothing says "sustainability" like engineering failure into the very atoms of your product.

 ### Happier?